Document Graph for Neural Machine Translation: Approach

 Equation~(\ref{eq:docnmt}) is computationally intractable.
 Therefore, instead of considering all possible graph pairs, we only sample one pair of graphs according to the source document resulting in a simplified Equation~(\ref{eq:docnmt:approx}).
-In this paper, we construct the source graph $G_{\mathbf{X}}$ directly from the source document (Section \ref{sec:con-graph}).
-In order to obtain an informative target graph (for both training and inference steps), we first translate the source document using a context-agnostic NMT system and then construct the target graph $G_{\mathbf{\hat{Y}}}$ from these translations(refer to Supplementary for details).
+The construction of source and target graphs are described in Section \ref{sec:con-graph}.

 The translation of a document is further decomposed into translations of each sentence with document graphs as context: